Quantum bit threads of MERA tensor network in large $c$ limit: Introduction

-The above picture, however, is logically incomplete, considering the whole picture is built on classical theory of network.
-More precisely, it seems weird that quantum states (or qubits) are transported by a classical network.
+The above picture, however, is built on classical theory of network.
+Recent progress on holography and quantum information theory implies that quantum is playing an important role in the studies of space-time.
+For example, the TN/AdS correspondence(MERA/AdS, quantum error correction/AdS), the complexity/action correspondence and so on.
 More reasonable picture should be replaced by a quantum flow network which is tensor network as will see below.
 In this sense, the above ``flow'' picture of the RT formula is a semi-classical approximation of some unknown quantum (and fundamental) formulations.

 For this sake let us move to a tensor network description of quantum physics.
-Recent study of entanglement in strongly coupled many-body systems has developed a set of real-space renormalization group methods such as the tensor network state representation.
+Recent study of entanglement in strongly coupled many-body systems has developed a set of real-space renormalization group methods such as the tensor network state representation \cite{Haegeman:2011uy}.
 In the past few years it has been extensively studied in statistical physics and condensed matter physics.
 A tensor network description of wavefunctions of a quantum many-body system has a merit to tremendously reduce the number of parameters(from exponential to polynomial) needed in the computation.
 This makes it a very efficient representation of the wavefunction of the system.
 In addition, tensor network representation provides an easy way to visualize the entanglement structure, and the area law of the entanglement entropy is inherent in the network.
-More attractive property comes from connections between tensor network and the AdS/CFT correspondence\cite{footnote1}, which was first pointed out by Swingle in \cite{Swingle:2009bg}, where he noticed that the renormalization direction along the graph can be viewed as an emergent(discrete) radial dimension of the AdS space.
-From this perspective, the holography stems from physics at different energy scales and the AdS geometry can be emerged from QFTs\cite{Nozaki:2012zj}.
-As to the holographic entanglement entropy, the tensor network-based RT formula can be interpreted as sum over all d.o.f of neighbor sites from UV to IR.
+More attractive property comes from connections between tensor network and the AdS/CFT correspondence \cite{footnote1}, which was first pointed out by Swingle in \cite{Swingle:2009bg}, where he noticed that the renormalization direction along the graph can be viewed as an emergent(discrete) radial dimension of the AdS space.
+From this perspective, the holography stems from physics at different energy scales and the AdS geometry can be emerged from QFTs \cite{Nozaki:2012zj}.
+As to the holographic entanglement entropy, the tensor network-based RT formula can be interpreted as sum of all d.o.f of neighbor sites from UV to IR.